What our Boarders say

 Tell us a bit about yourself

-I started flexi boarding in September 2021.
-I take Geography, French and Physics A Level as well as an EPQ (Extended Project Qualification) on Parisian Architecture.
-I take part in Choir and have done RAD ballet grade 1-8.
+I started flexi boarding in the Sixth Form.
+I take part in choir and have done RAD ballet grade 1-8.
 I have been on 3 English Youth Ballets and 1 Surrey Youth Ballet.
 I also have singing lessons and play the bass guitar.

 How often do you flexi board?
 Can you choose number of sessions?
 How long in advance do you need to book?